The Fyodorov-Bouchaud formula and Liouville conformal field theory: Introduction and main result

 \subsubsection{Critical GMC and the maximum of the GFF on the circle}

 A problem that has attracted a lot of attention is the behaviour of the maximum of the Gaussian free field on the unit circle.
-See for instance \cite{Arguin} for a review on extreme value statistics of log-correlated processes.
+We refer the reader to \cite{Arguin} for a review on the study of extrema of log-correlated processes.
 The link with GMC theory goes as follows, it is possible to make sense of GMC in the critical case $\gamma=2$ by the so-called derivative martingale construction.
 In this case, the measure denoted by $-\frac{1}{2} X(e^{i \theta})e^{X(e^{i \theta})}d \theta$ is obtained as the following limit,

 where $X_\epsilon$ is a reasonable cut-off approximation of $X$ which converges to $X$ as $\epsilon$ goes to $0$.
 The construction \eqref{derivconst} converges to a non trivial random positive measure.
 This was proved in \cite{DRSV1,DRSV2} for specific cut-offs $X_\epsilon$ and generalized to general cut-offs in \cite{Powell}.
 We now introduce: